ra1028/swiftui-atom-properties/README.md

 #### Scoped Atoms

 This library is designed with the shared state as a single source of truth first principle, but also the state can be scoped depending on the intended use.
-Scoped atoms preserve their state in the nearest [AtomScope](#atomscope) in the ancestor of the view in which the atom is used, and they are not shared outside the scope. `Scoped` is the attribute for that feature.
+Scoped atoms preserves the atom state in the [AtomScope](#atomscope) nearest to the ancestor of where it is used and prevents it from being shared out of scope. `Scoped` is the attribute for that feature.

 ```swift
 struct TextInputAtom: StateAtom, Scoped Hashable {